5 - 6

 Savoia Marchetti S.55 sea planes featured a cockpit holding the pilot and co pilot in the center wing of the aircraft.
 The crew of the aircraft was transported in the two fuselages which also served as floats for the sea plane.

-The S.55 was equipped with two in-line back-to-back engines which had counter rotating propellers.
+The Savoia Marchetti S.55 was equipped with two in-line back-to-back engines which had counter rotating propellers.
 These were located on pylons placed on top of the center section of the wing.

-A total of 24 of the aircraft, flying in a single formation, crossed the Atlantic in 1933 on their way to an exposition in Chicago, IL.
+A total of 24 Savoia Marchetti S.55 aircraft, flying in a single formation, crossed the Atlantic in 1933 on their way to an exposition in Chicago, IL.

-During World War Two the S.55 served in both the Luftwaffe and the Italian Air Forces as a patrol aircraft and a bomber.
+During World War Two the Savoia Marchetti S.55 served in both the Luftwaffe and the Italian Air Forces as a patrol aircraft and a bomber.

-A total of 200 Savoia Marchetti S.55 aircraft were produced.
+A total of some 200 Savoia Marchetti S.55 aircraft were produced.

-Pictured above and below is the 1/16 scale rc Savoia Marchetti S.55 from a Classic Aero kit.
-It has a 58” wing span.
-Recommended power can be a pair of Astro Flight 020 brushless motors.
+The 1/16 scale RC Savoia Marchetti S.55 from Classic Aero has a 58 in. wingspan.
+Recommended power can be a pair of 020 size brushless motors.
 All up weight is between 3.5 and 4 lbs.